maytsai/Introduction-to-Probability-and-Data-with-R-by-Duke-University/README.md

 **Research Question 3:** How does Education Level, Employment Status, and Income Level relate to Binge Drinking?

--> You can observed the full process of how I manipualate the BRFSS 2013 dataset to find the three research answers, Enjoy!
+-> No Spoiler Alert here, you can observed the full process of how I manipualate the BRFSS 2013 dataset to find these research answers, Enjoy!